surajp/lightning-js-button/README.md

 ); /* `toast` service to show message toasts */
 ```

-- Fetch 100 of the latest Accounts and for upto 10 of them without a Contact, add a Contact
+- Fetch 100 of the latest Accounts and for upto 10 of the ones without a Contact, add a Contact

 ```js
 let accts = await soql(